-- · made a PyPI package for new version of libEnsemble and - made a GitHub fork of Spack and cloned it to your local system.
+- made a PyPI package for the new libEnsemble version and - made a GitHub fork of Spack and cloned it to your local system.

 Details on how to create forks can be found at https://help.github.com/articles/fork-a-repo.